 BENEFITS OF TECHNOLOGY

 There are many direct benefits of the TSP system.
 First, the technology allows buses to be on time more often.
 Second, TSP systems enhance transit reliability so that riders can depend on the bus schedule, which should encourage more ridership.
 Third, the technology can lead to possible fuel saving because TSP systems reduce bus delays at traffic signals, thus enhancing gas mileage.
-Studies that support these benefits can be found on the What We Are Learning page.

 WHERE THE TECHNOLOGY IS DEPLOYED